 Several brands have successfully used customer feedback to improve their brand image and reputation.
 Here are some examples:

-Amazon is known for its strong focus on customer feedback, using customer reviews and ratings combined with comments and feedback to improve its products and inform their development.
-They also use customer feedback to inform their pricing and inventory management decisions.
+Amazon is known for its strong focus on customer feedback.
+It uses customer reviews, ratings, comments, and feedback to improve its products and inform its development.
+It also uses customer feedback to inform its pricing and inventory management decisions.

 Starbucks uses customer feedback to inform its menu development and improve its store experience.
-They also use customer feedback to inform their marketing and promotional strategies.
-Starbucks's program, "My Starbucks Idea," collected over 300 ideas from their website implemented in Starbucks stores worldwide.
+It also uses customer feedback to inform its marketing and promotional strategies.
+Starbucks's program, "My Starbucks Idea," collected over 300 ideas from its website and implemented them in Starbucks stores worldwide.

 This initiative resulted from constantly listening to their customers and making necessary changes.

 Uber uses customer feedback to improve its app interface, driver and passenger matching algorithms, and overall service quality.
-They also use customer feedback to inform their pricing and promotions strategy.
+It also uses customer feedback to inform its pricing and promotions strategy.
 Uber uses in-app feedback for drivers and customers to request real-time feedback, with a rating system that connects riders with drivers.

 This feedback loop helps Uber ensure that only the best drivers stay on the road and that customer concerns are addressed.